 'Cause you're just not drunk enough to fuck

-Despite their tendency to swear profusely in interviews the brothers Gallagher have only had two songs featuring the word fuck in their discography, the track 'Fuckin' In The Bushes' from Standing On The Shoulder Of Giants, where the eponymous phrase is uttered by a recording (there is no actual vocal on the song), and the Liam-written, 'Pass Me Down The Wine', a b-side to the single 'The Importance Of Being Idle'.
+- Despite their tendency to swear profusely in interviews, the brothers Gallagher have only had two songs featuring the word "fuck" in their discography: "Fuckin' in the Bushes" (where the eponymous phrase is repeated in a sample—there is no actual vocal on the song), and the Liam-written "Pass Me Down the Wine" (a B-side to the single "The Importance of Being Idle").

-Rise Against's song "Rumors of My Demise Have Been Greatly Exaggerated" has one particularly strong F-bomb near the end:
+- The song "Rumors of My Demise Have Been Greatly Exaggerated" has one particularly strong F-bomb near the end:

 We came in search of answers.

-We left empty handed again.
+We left empty-handed again.